1 Hear this word which I take up against you, even a lamentation, O house of Israel.

 7 You who turn judgment to wormwood and leave off righteousness on the earth,

 8 Seek him who makes the seven stars and Orion, turns the shadow of death into the morning, makes the day dark with night, who calls for the waters of the sea, and pours them out upon the face of the earth.
 YAHWEH is his name.

-9 He strengthens the spoiled against the strong, so that the spoiled shall come against the fortress.
+9 He causes destruction to flash upon the strong, so that the destruction shall come against the fortress.

 10 They hate him who rebukes in the gate and they abhor him who speaks uprightly.